 DVCHECK can help you if you’re in this situation.
 We’re nationwide diminished value appraisers and a leading provider of diminished value reports that can help you document, demand, negotiate, and recover automobile diminished value after a car accident.
 We also have a large following of consumers and attorneys who follow our diminished value blog to keep up with the latest industry trends.

-Many factors can impact your car’s market value including age, trim level, options, mileage, geographic location, whether a car is owned by a private party or as part of a rental car fleet, the number of previous owners, maintenance history, condition, marketplace desirability, and accident history.
+Many factors can impact your car’s market value including age, trim level, options, mileage, geographic location, whether a car is owned by a private party or as part of a rental car fleet, the number of previous owners, maintenance history, condition, and accident history.

 There’s no such thing as a perfect repair